Alice B. Toklas: Legacy

-I Love You, Alice B. Toklas, a 1968 film starring Peter Sellers, that references Toklas's cannabis brownies, which play a significant role in the plot.
+I Love You, Alice B. Toklas is a 1968 film starring Peter Sellers that references Toklas's cannabis brownies, which play a significant role in the plot.
+Marianne's Ice Cream in Santa Cruz, California, created an ice cream flavor called "Alice B. Toklas' Fudge Brownie" in honor of the brownies in Sellers' film.

 The Alice B. Toklas LGBTQ Democratic Club is a political organization founded in San Francisco in 1971.

 Samuel Steward, who met Toklas and Stein in the 1930s, edited Dear Sammy: Letters from Gertrude Stein and Alice B. Toklas (1977), and also wrote two mystery novels featuring Stein and Toklas as characters: Murder Is Murder Is Murder (1985) and The Caravaggio Shawl (1989).

+In the 1980s, Jacquie Phelan, a mountain bike racer and founder of the first all-women's mountain biking club, raced under the pseudonym "Alice B. Toe Clips" in reference to Toklas.

 The San Francisco Board of Supervisors voted in 1998 to rename a block of Myrtle Street between Polk Street and Van Ness Avenue in San Francisco as Alice B. Toklas Place, since Toklas was born one block away on O'Farrell Street.

 Toklas has been portrayed on-screen by Wilfrid Brambell in the 1978 Swedish film The Adventures of Picasso, by Linda Hunt in the 1987 film Waiting for the Moon; by Alice Dvoráková in the 1993 television series The Young Indiana Jones Chronicles; and by Thérèse Bourou-Rubinsztein in the 2011 film Midnight in Paris.

+In 2020, artist Maira Kalman, along with her son Alex Kalman, created and published a short film adaptation of The Autobiography of Alice B. Toklas called "My Name is Alice B. Toklas."